 Honors Program attorneys will work with Department experts on important issues involving criminal justice, consumer protection, preserving the environment, maintaining a fair marketplace, and, above all, preserving the rule of law.
+The deadline to apply for the Attorney General's Honors Program is typically early-to-mid fall of students' final year of law school.

-ChangeLab Solutions (Oakland, CA)
+ChangeLab Solutions Public Health Law Fellowship (Oakland, CA)

 One-year policy fellowship in Oakland, CA working on a range of issues, including healthy eating, active living, healthy housing, sustainable communities, and tobacco control.
+Fellows will be matched with host sites at state, tribal, local, or territorial health departments, CDC, or other public health law organizations that support work in the public health law and policy fields.